spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/audit-logs.md

 ## View and Download Log File from Local UI

 Log files are stored in the `/var/log/` folder.
 The active log file `stylus-audit.log` stores up to one year's worth of logs.
 After a year, or when the file size reaches 100 MB, the log file is rotated out and archived.
 If the log messages are configured to be picked up by Local UI, they will show up in Local UI.

-You can also download all log files in the `/var/log/` file from Local UI, including files that are older than a year, as well as files that were not configured to be displayed by Local UI.
+You can also download log files less than three years old in the `/var/log/` file from Local UI.
+This includes the log entries that were not configured to be displayed in Local UI.

 ### Prerequisites